percyliang/sempre/DOCUMENTATION.md

 # SEMPRE 2.0 documentation

 This document describes SEMPRE 2.0 in detail.
-See [TUTORIAL.md](TUTORIAL.md) for a more engaging introduction.
+See [the tutorial](TUTORIAL.md) for a more engaging introduction.
 This document assumes a modest understanding of how SEMPRE works.

 If you find any bugs, please report them or fix them (file a GitHub issue or